Learning to formalize a plan: Students choose a long-term goal and write a step-by-step plan.

 The last step in the “Making a Change” personal planning process is for students to summarize the information into a single document that they can refer to.
 This template provides a framework and has design features that allow students to use their creativity to personalize their goal sheets.
 Students can then print out their personal plans and post them as guides that they can view every day for inspiration.

-Step 10 in Action
+Step 10 In Action

 Elisabeth is able to create art with her hands.